microsoft/winget-cli/doc/specs/#140 - ZIP Support.md

 ## Abstract

-This feature adds to winget-cli the ability to install application delivered through a ZIP archive.
+This feature adds to winget-cli the ability to install application deserved thought a ZIP archive.

 ## Inspiration

 A bunch of applications are only provided by developer's through a ZIP archive.
 There are three cases:
-1) The archive contain only one binary that need do to be extracted and add to PATH env var
+1) The archive contains only one binary (a portable / standalone executable).
-2) The archive contain an installer that need to be executed and let do his job
+2) The archive contains only one supported installer (msix, msi, or exe).
-3) The archive contain a complex hierarchy that need do to be extracted and add specific folder to PATH env var
+3) The archive contains more than one file.

 ## Solution Design

-A new installation flow need to be created to execute different installation strategies regarding these three cases above.
+A new installation flow need to be created to execute different installation strategies regarding the three cases above.

-First thing first, the archive need to be extracted in a specific path (TEMP folder can be a good candidate).
+First thing first, the archive needs to be extracted in a specific path (TEMP folder can be a good candidate).

-Regarding case 1, installation flow check if TEMP folder contain a single binary and repack it into an MSI package (including setting PATH env var).
+Regarding case 1, installation flow check if TEMP folder contain a single binary and repack that binary into an MSI package (including setting PATH env var).
 Then, MSI installation flow can take control.

-Regarding case 2, installation flow check if TEMP folder contain an installer (.exe, .msi, .msix) and pass control to MSI/Other installation flow.
+Regarding case 2, installation flow check if TEMP folder contain an installer (.exe, .msi, .msix) and pass control to MSI installation flow.

 Regarding case 3, installation flow check if TEMP folder does not contain an installer nor a single binary.
 This case is the complex one, example with 'vagrant' hierarchy: